-- For the Xn based handover procedure, if the target RAN node supports MBS, after the successful handover the SMF triggers the modification of the associated PDU session to provide the MBS assistance information for the MBS session within the MBS session information to target NG-RAN.

-- During the N2 based handover preparation phase, the SMF provides the MBS assistance information in the MBS session information to target NG-RAN.

-- During the connection resume procedure, if the target RAN node supports MBS, after acknowledging the path switch request, the SMF triggers the modification of the associated PDU session to provide the MBS assistance information for the MBS session within the MBS session information to target NG-RAN.

 - The MBS session information transferred from source NG-RAN towards target NG-RAN also include MBS assistance information for the MBS session if such information is available at the source RAN node.

 Editor's note: It is up to RAN WG to confirm that the MBS session information transferred from source NG-RAN towards target NG-RAN includes MBS assistance information.